 (So, do pack adequate waterproof gear!)

-May is usually the driest month, while October and March are notorious for their wetter conditions.
-South Iceland tends to receive more rain than the northern and eastern regions, so having a few indoor activities handy for sudden weather shifts is wise.
+May is usually the driest month.
+October and March are the worst offenders for wet weather.
+South Iceland gets considerably more rain than the north and east, so having a handful of indoor options ready for a sudden soaking is genuinely useful.

 (Don’t fret; I’ll provide you with that list shortly…👇)